xanderhades/railsgoat/notes.md

 I then added `.github/actions/workflows/sast.yml` to scan the repository on a pull request, and upload the results to github itself, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman

-I then merge this PR to see the results on the master branch.
+I then merged this PR to see the results on the master branch.

 Of course I forgot to force 'squash merging' so the commit history on master is somewhat polluted, but I hope you will forgive me.

+See scanning results here: https://github.com/xanderhades/railsgoat/security/code-scanning

+## vulnerability discovery - DAST

 ### additional notes
 In the real world, I might tune brakeman so only findings with a high degree of confidence are reported.
 Or I might just leave it as-is, and dismiss false positive issues found in https://github.com/xanderhades/railsgoat/security using the 'dismiss alert' feature.